Alicexiaoshuoye/ma-communicative-robots/projects/intentional_chatting/README.md

 ### Installation consiiderations

-1. Remember that you have to manually clone and install the following libraries: `cltl-knowledgeextraction` , `cltl-knowledgelinking`, `cltl-knowledrepresentation`, `cltl-combot`
+1. Remember that you have to manually clone and install the following libraries: `cltl-knowledgeextraction` , `cltl-knowledgelinking`, `cltl-knowledrepresentation`, `cltl-combot`, The library `cltil-evaluating-conversations-as-ekg` is for graph evaluation.
 2. Download the classifier
    from [here](https://drive.google.com/u/0/uc?id=1-33rHc9O2fM-PPaXu8I_oK5xnFwuMlN7&export=download&confirm=9iBg) and
    save it in the `midas-da-roberta` folder.

 ## Evaluation

-TBD
+### Graph to metric
+To evaluate the graph, we should generate the metrics to quatify different criteria of the graphs.
+Follow the steps as follow to generate the criteria metrics.
+1. change each scenario rdf files to correct directories for running the evaluation.
+2. iterate through the dialogue rdf files via graph evaluator from the library to generate the metrics To implement this, run the codes from `graph2metric.ipynb` with the correct file path to the main scenarios folder.

 ## Authors

 Supervisor: Selene Baez Santamaria

 - Student 1: Bas Diender
 - Student 2:
-- Student 3:
+- Student 3: Alice X.S.
+Ye
 - Student 4:
 - Student 5: